ministryofjustice/security-guidance/docs/managing-user-access-guide.md

 System Admins should only login to a server or node via SSH to execute commands with elevated privileges \(typically, root\) under exceptional circumstances.

 -   SSH must be strictly controlled, and environments should be segregated so that no single bastion or 'jump' SSH server can access both production and non-production accounts.
 -   Do not allow direct logging in as root through SSH.
 Administrators must have a separate account that they regularly use and `sudo` to root when necessary.
 -   SSHs must be limited to users who need shell, in contrast to users who might use SSH as a port forwarding tunnel.
 -   Joiners/Movers/Leavers processes must be strictly enforced \(optimally and preferably automated\) on SSH servers, as they are a critical and privileged access method.
 -   SSH access should not be password-based.
 It should use individually created and purposed SSH key pairs.
 Private keys must not be shared or re-used.

 The Government Digital Service \(GDS\) recommends the use of the open authorisation standard '[OAuth2](https://oauth.net/2/)' as a means to authenticate users.
 See the [GDS guide](https://www.gov.uk/guidance/gds-api-technical-and-data-standards) for more information.

 ## Contact details

-Contact the Cyber Assistance Team for advice - [CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk)
+Contact the Cyber Assistance Team for advice: [CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk).